Female gigolo?

 Etymology: 20

-th Century: from French, back formation from gigolette girl for hire as a dancing partner, prostitute, from giguer to dance, from gigue a fiddle; compare gigotgiguejig
+th Century: from the French gigolette - a female for hire as a dancing partner, prostitute, from giguer to dance, from gigue a fiddle; compare gigotgiguejig

-In the 1920s the word gigolo came into a vogue to describe a paid (male) escort.
-The gig (!) did not necessarily imply sexual services though there was a raffish undertone (see Boulevard of Broken Dreams and the most famous song associated with the occupation, Just a Gigolo
+In the 1920s, the word gigolo came into vogue to describe a paid (male) escort.
+The gig (!) did not necessarily imply sexual services, though there was a raffish undertone.
+This was present in Boulevard of Broken Dreams, and the most famous song associated with the occupation, Just a Gigolo

 Just Gigolos?

-The emergence of gigolo did not result in a revival of gigolette.
-There was a 1935 Hollywood feature film with the name on the posters - but that did box office business no favours.
-The influential film journal described the whole concept as 'sordid'.
+The emergence of the gigolo did not result in a revival of gigolette.
+There was a 1935 Hollywood feature film with the name on the posters, but an influential film journal described the whole concept as 'sordid'.

-Gigolette did soldier on in one popular art form.
-As that encyclopedia of song, Mark Steyn points out, it is there in the refrain of a 1930s song, The Boulevard of Broken Dreams, a staple of Tony Bennett's repertoire,
+Gigolette soldiered on in one popular art form.
+Mark Steyn points out that it is there in the refrain of a 1930s song, The Boulevard of Broken Dreams, a staple of Tony Bennett's repertoire.

 The boulevard of broken dreams